Richie78321/tech-interview-prep-guide/README.md

      * *Want to map out all information needed for implementation*
    * Stuck?
      1. Think about how certain key data structures could be used to solve this problem
-     2. Start with the brute-force solution, and look for optimizations -- bottlenecks, unused information, unnecessary work, duplicated work
+     2. Try visualizing the problem in multiple different ways.
+Sometimes a change in perspective can reveal key patterns in the problem
      3. Think about how you would solve it and translate that intuition into an algorithm
      4. Solve a simpler version of the problem and then expand the solution
+     5. Start with the brute-force solution, and look for optimizations -- bottlenecks, unused information, unnecessary work, duplicated work
 4. **Do a pass over the algorithm before implementation**
    * *Identify the time and space complexity*
    * *Run through an example manually*